HOW TO APPLY

 Applicants should take the general test in time for the official results to arrive before the January 15 application deadline.
 We strongly recommend you take the test by December 1, as it can take up to 6 weeks for us to receive the scores.

-Official GRE test scores must be self-reported in the Program portion of the online application, AND the official score report of your test scores must be sent directly from ETS to the Environmental Studies Program (see address above).
+Official GRE test scores must be self-reported in the Program portion of the online application.
+ONLY IF YOU ARE ADMITTED, the official score report of your test scores must be sent directly from ETS to the Environmental Studies Program (see address above).
 The code for the University of Oregon is 4846, and the code for the Environmental Studies Program is 0502 (Environmental Sciences; there is no code for Environmental Studies).
 Both codes must be used in order for the test scores to be sent to the appropriate destination.

 When self-reporting your scores, if you have taken the test more than once, use your highest combined score from one date; do not mix and match scores.